ember-cli/babel-plugin-debug-macros/README.md

 This provides debug macros and feature flagging.

-## Todos

-- [ ] Introduce a "externalHelpers" API that allows for mocking out macros for things like testing.
-- [ ] Investigate if we can DCE early with `path.execute` in Babel.
-- [ ] Investigate creating a contract for consumers to explicitly strip deprecations within a specific semver range.

 ## Setup

 The plugin takes 3 options: `flags`, `features`, and `packageVersion`. `flags` are meant to be ENV flags, where as `features` is for features that are enabled or disabled.
 The `packageVersion` is used to strip any deprecations that expired when compared with the debug CallExpressions.